Seldom-SE/Seldom-SE.github.io/index.md

 ### Dark Realms (August 2022 - November 2022)

-Dark Realms is a roguelike that's kind of like a zoomed-in Pacman.
+Dark Realms is a roguelike that's like a zoomed-in Pacman.
 You collect loot from chests while avoiding ghosts.
 It's the black-and-white game featured at the end of `seldom_pixel`'s [demo video](https://youtu.be/pmTPdGxYVYw?t=90).
 I spent most of the development time getting my crates to a releasable state and releasing them.
 This is my most recent project showcased here.
 I recently went back to an older project that is not showcased here (since there's very little to show), which is a top-down team-based shooter in submarines.
-I'm two days of work into that project at the time of writing.
+I put two days of work into that project at the time of writing.

 ### Spindarella's Monsters (August 2022)